MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.8.0/install-az-ps.md

    [Windows PowerShell 5.1](/powershell/scripting/install/installing-windows-powershell#upgrading-existing-windows-powershell)
    if needed.
 If you're on Windows 10, you already have PowerShell 5.1 installed.
 2. Install [.NET Framework 4.7.2 or later](/dotnet/framework/install).
 3. Make sure you have the latest version of PowerShellGet.
-Run `Update-Module PowerShellGet -Force`.
+Run `Install-Module -Name PowerShellGet -Force`.

 ## Install the Azure PowerShell module